quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 significant octets of the output, where N is half the 'length' argument, rounded up, and thus a number between 3 and 10, inclusive.

-* 'Zeropad' is a set of 14-N zeroes.
+* 'Zeropad' is a set of 14-N octets set to zero.

 * 'length' is an 8-bit integer that reports the sum of the configured nonce length and server id length in octets, and forms the fifteenth octet of the